 If we want to plant an eucalyptus in our garden, especially we do not dispose of much space, it is better to use dwarf species.
 Another possibility is to use large wheeled containers to plant them and take them to the garden that interests us.

 Among the eucalyptus trees that can be used in the garden we have the following:

-The eucalyptus globulus Labill gardens can be planted in large decorative but it is only when young.
+Eucalyptus globulus Labill can be planted in large decorative gardens but only when young.
 After looking lanky acquires too large which may impact on the rest of the vegetation.
 They are dangerous to attract lightning.

 Eucalyptus environment and exposure

 Eucalyptus should be exposed to the sun.
 Although there are species highly resistant to frost as Eucalyptus gunnii, which is capable of supporting up to -18 ° C, they generally prefer warm climates and withstand heat better than cold.

 Some widely used species such as Eucalyptus globulus or Eucalyptus regnans are capable of supporting up to -7 º C. However, there are many species that can not tolerate sustained temperatures below -7 ° C, as these burn their shoots.

 Eucalyptus globulus Labill needs a mild climate, with the ideal temperature between 21ºC and 27 ° C. Its hardiness level is between -2 and -7 ° C.

 In nature, eucalypts are reproduced from the huge amounts of seeds these trees have.
 In extensive plantations, the method generally used is that one of planting by seed usually sown by planes.